antoniofractuous/MEAN-stack-angular/README.md

 So, first we need to create an account on AWS.
 Then we need to sign into our AWS account and setup a new Elastic Compute Cloud (EC2) instance, "mean-stack" can be our new EC2 instance's name.

 To do that we click on the search box and type "EC2".
-Then we click on where it says "Virtual Servers in the Cloud":
+Then we click on where it says "EC2 Virtual Servers in the Cloud":

 ![EC2-lookup](./images/EC2-lookup4.png)